bruvv/LILYGO-T-Higrow-Esphome/README.md

 esphome run LILYGO-T-Higrow-ESP32.yaml
 ```

-After you have added your device to Home Assistant ESPHome Integration, the air quality measurements are available in Home Assistant.
+After you have added your device to Home Assistant ESPHome Integration, the sensors are available in Home Assistant.

 To enable the flower-card in home-assistant: